marcoemrich/schools_of_tdd_dojo/school_pair_programming_hints.md

 Motivation: Simple Starter, Outside In, No Mocks

-Step 0: Start with a (simpler) business test from an outer perspective
+Step 0: Start with a (simpler, more specific) business test from an outer perspective

-Step 1:
+Step 1: Implement whats needed, add another business test

+Step 2: Implement whats needed, add another business test

+Step 3: TODO, Marco?

 # Munich

-Motivation: Outside-In without Mocks
+Motivation: Outside-In, No Mocks, strong YAGNI and everything Backward

 Step 0: Start with a complex business test from an outer perspective